-Some of the other main disadvantages of the DNSA method are, requirement of high volumes of sample and reagents, the involvement of several steps including the heating step, high time consumption, and being labour intensive.
-The boiling step, addition of cold water and transfer of the reaction mixture from the test tubes to cuvettes/microplates are very time consuming especially when handling of a large number of samples is considered.57 At the time of its discovery, the DNSA method was preferred among other reducing sugar methods as per its great convenience.
+Some of the other main disadvantages of the DNSA method are the requirement of high volumes of sample and reagents, the involvement of several steps, including the heating step, high time consumption, and being labour intensive.
+The boiling step, addition of cold water, and transfer of the reaction mixture from the test tubes to cuvettes/microplates are very time consuming, especially when handling of a large number of samples is considered.60 At the time of its discovery, the DNSA method was preferred among other reducing sugar methods as per its great convenience.
 However, with the advancement of chemistry and analytical techniques, at present, the DNSA method cannot be considered as a convenient method.
-In addition to reducing time, chemicals and labour, assay systems functioning on a micro level facilitates rapid screening of a large number of samples.
-Two papers have discussed the adaptation of the

-DNSA method to microtitre plates.^{57,58} However, the requirement of a special type of heat resistant microtitre plate has limited the use of this modified method.
+In addition to reducing time, chemicals, and labour, assay systems functioning on a microlevel facilitate rapid screening of a large number of samples.
+Two papers have discussed the adaptation of the DNSA method to microtitre plates.
+60,61 However, the requirement of a special type of heat-resistant microtitre plate has limited the use of this modified method.

-The next widely used method for the determination of α -amylase activity is the Nelson-Somogyi method (NS),^{42,59} which is based on the copper reduction principle.
-In this assay, the sugars are heated along with copper tartrate under alkaline conditions to form cuprous oxide, then allowed to react with arsenomolybdic acid to yield molybdenum blue which absorbs light at 620 nm (Eq.2).55 The steps involved in the NS method are, step 1: addition of reagents into test tubes; step 2: heating; step 3: cooling; step 4: addition of colour reagent; step 5: standing for 15 min; step 6: addition of distilled water (dilution); step 7: transfer of the reaction mixture into a cuvette or microtitre plate and finally step 8: measurement of absorbance at 620 nm.
+The next widely used method for the determination of α -amylase activity is the NS method, which is based on the copper reduction principle.
+In this assay, the sugars are heated along with copper tartrate under alkaline conditions to form cuprous oxide, then allowed to react with arsenomolybdic acid to yield molybdenum blue, which absorbs light at 620 nm: 58

-Arsenomolybdate complex + Cu^+ \longrightarrow Molybdenum blue + Cu^{2+} (Colourless) (Blue)
+Arsenomolybdate complex+Cu+→Molybdenum blue+Cu2+